A number of rules that define how monsters work in the Worlds of Adventure campaign are different from Pathfinder.

 Some creatures (those that are proficient with weapons and armor, and have a "martial" orientation, such as hobgoblins or fire giants) can block attacks.
 Other creatures (those whose abilities are focused entirely on things other than martial combat, such as spell weavers) can neither dodge nor block.
 (Such creatures may be able to take the Dodge feat to gain the ability to dodge attacks.)

-Some types of creatures in the Worlds of Adventure campaign do not take extra damage from critical hits (nor, by extension, from abilities like a rogue's sudden strike, the Deadly Stroke feat, and other abilities which use critical hit mechanics).
-Magic abilites which activate on critical hits still work against such creatures, if the ability does not depend on the creature having a differentiable anatomy, weak spots, etc.
+Some types of creatures in the Worlds of Adventure campaign do not take extra damage from critical hits (nor, by extension, from abilities like a thief’s sudden strike, the Deadly Stroke feat, and other abilities which function like critical hits).
+Magic abilites which activate on critical hits (such as as a flaming burst weapon) still work against such creatures, if the ability does not depend on the creature having a differentiable anatomy, weak spots, etc.

 Creatures are most commonly immune to the extra damage from critical hits due to having a body which is an undifferentiated mass of matter, or due to not having a physical body at all.
 The most commonly encountered kinds of creatures that fall into this category are: